View from Route 38 of a coal-mining road in the hills along the Virginia-Kentucky border, Lee County.

 “These mountains are in the wilderness, as we pass from the old settlements in Virginia to Kentucke, are ranged in a S.west and N.east direction, are of a great length and breadth.“ – Daniel Boone, autumn, 1773

-Virginia is on the far left, Tennessee is in the middle foreground, and the low-lying cloud formations on the far right are above Kentucky.
+Virginia (and Rt 58) is on the far left, Tennessee is in the middle foreground, and the low-lying cloud formations on the far right are above Kentucky.
 The famous gap is directly beneath these rocks and goes left to right as marked by the thin stream of clouds seemingly pointing the way west on the right side of the picture.

 “The Great Indian War Path”, or “Athawominee”, Algonquian for “Path where they go armed” was the main north-south foot trail thru the central Appalachian valleys linking numerous tribes of the intermontane east; including the Iroquois of Pennsylvania and upstate New York, the Monacan, Shawnee and Mingo of Virginia and Ohio, the Catawba and Cherokee of the Carolinas and Tennessee, and Creek, Chickasaw, and Choctaw in the deep south.
 It branched off with many trails, some that would later become modern highways including the Catawba Trail, Cumberland Trace, Kanawha Trace, Great Shamokin Path, and Old Chickasaw Trace.